ubicucsd/bootcamp_18_19/7_Nanopore.md

 ```

 ## NCBI BLAST
-We can now blast this Contig using NCBI’s nucleotide BLAST database (linked [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi)) with all default options. (**Challenge: can you BLAST using Biopython?**) The top hit is:
+We can now blast this Contig using NCBI’s nucleotide BLAST database (linked [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi)) with all default options. (**Extra: can you BLAST using Biopython?**) The top hit is:

 ```
 Hit: Halomonas sp. hl-4 genome assembly, chromosome: I